kagan-horzun/haxball-discord-integrated-bot/README.md

 # HAXBALL DISCORD INTEGRATED ADVANCED BOT

 - There is only a **Turkish** version for now.
-An English version will be added.
+If you want to contribute by translating the project into your own language, contact me.
+- If you want to translate the project yourself, I recommend using DeepL (https://www.deepl.com).

 🎉 **About**
 - Version: `1.17`